A period during pregnancy? What the…? So can you be pregnant and still have a period?

 There are, however, some possibilities that are far more concerning when it comes to what feels like a period during pregnancy.

 Period cramps during pregnancy third trimester

-For starters, if you feel like you’re experiencing period cramps in the homestretch of your pregnancy, sorry but the menstruation ship has long since sailed.
+For starters, if you feel like you’re experiencing period-like cramping during pregnancy ‒ particularly after your first trimester ‒ sorry, but the menstruation ship has long since sailed.

-You could be experiencing what are known as Braxton Hicks contractions—kind of like false alarm contractions that won’t actually grow up to be real labor contractions.
+You could be experiencing what’s known as Braxton Hicks contractions—kind of like false alarm contractions that won’t actually grow up to be real labor contractions.

 But what if you feel like you’re having a period during pregnancy in the third trimester in other ways—as in, what if you’re bleeding?

 This can be due to a range of different things, some of which include:

 Yes, it’s true.
 If that pregnancy glow has got you in the mood, one little side effect of your bedroom activities may be a bit of bleeding that looks like a period during pregnancy.